MicrosoftDocs/windows-dev-docs/windows-apps-src/apps-for-education/take-a-test-api.md

 **true** if the current session is remote, otherwise **false**.

 **Requirements**
-Windows 10, version 1709 or newer
+Windows 10, version 1709 or later

 ---